godotengine/godot-docs/classes/class_nodepath.rst

 Pre-parsed scene tree path.

+.. rst-class:: classref-introduction-group

 Description
 -----------

 A pre-parsed relative or absolute path in a scene tree, for use with :ref:`Node.get_node<class_Node_method_get_node>` and similar functions.
 It can reference a node, a resource within a node, or a property of a node or resource.
 For instance, ``"Path2D/PathFollow2D/Sprite:texture:size"`` would refer to the ``size`` property of the ``texture`` resource on the node named ``"Sprite"`` which is a child of the other named nodes in the path.

-You will usually just pass a string to :ref:`Node.get_node<class_Node_method_get_node>` and it will be automatically converted, but you may occasionally want to parse a path ahead of time with ``NodePath`` or the literal syntax ``@"path"``.
-Exporting a ``NodePath`` variable will give you a node selection widget in the properties panel of the editor, which can often be useful.
+You will usually just pass a string to :ref:`Node.get_node<class_Node_method_get_node>` and it will be automatically converted, but you may occasionally want to parse a path ahead of time with **NodePath** or the literal syntax ``@"path"``.
+Exporting a **NodePath** variable will give you a node selection widget in the properties panel of the editor, which can often be useful.

-A ``NodePath`` is composed of a list of slash-separated node names (like a filesystem path) and an optional colon-separated list of "subnames" which can be resources or properties.
+A **NodePath** is composed of a list of slash-separated node names (like a filesystem path) and an optional colon-separated list of "subnames" which can be resources or properties.

 Some examples of NodePaths include the following: